httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 2. Let `site` be `request`'s client's "site for cookies" (as defined in the following sections).

-3. Let `target` be the registered domain of `request`'s current url.
+3. Let `target` be the registrable domain of `request`'s current url.

 4. If `site` is an exact match for `target`, return `same-site`.